JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/meaningless-arguments/index.md

   url: https://youtu.be/mC0q408Dkcs
 leadin: |
   You can use **⌥⏎** (macOS), or **Alt+Enter** (Windows/Linux), to show context actions for meaningless arguments.
 You can then remove the redundant code.

-  **Pro tip:**

-  You can also add your own Live Templates, please see https://www.jetbrains.com/help/idea/creating-and-editing-live-templates.html for more information.
 ---